1404Samyak/MetaData-Generator-App/Readme.md

 6. **Image Summaries:**
    - Each image's OCR text is summarized separately and displayed alongside the image.
 7. **Download & View:**
-   - View the metadata and summary in the app, and download the metadata as JSON.
+   - View the metadata and summary in the streamlit app, and download the metadata as JSON.

 ---